-On April 25, 2014 PolyMet and Glencore extended the term of the Series A-D debentures and the expiration date of the associated Exchange Warrants to the earlier of the Early Maturity Event (as previously defined) or September 30, 2015.
+On April 25, 2014, the Company amended its previous financing arrangement and extended the term of the Series A-D debentures and the expiration date of the associated Exchange Warrants to the earlier of the Early Maturity Event or September 30, 2015.
 All other terms of both the debentures and the warrants described above are unchanged.